henrydierkes/Eagle_Rating/Documentation/Technical/frontend/NavigationPage.md

         - `FeatureFilter`: Offers tags for users to select or deselect to filter locations by features such as 'Water Fountain' or 'Charging Port'.

 3. **Footer**
-    - `Footer`: Contains additional links and information about the EagleRating platform, often including terms of service, privacy policy, and contact information.
+    - `Footer`: Contains additional links and information about the EagleRating platform, including terms of service, privacy policy, and contact information.

 ## Interaction Flow